CTPSSTAFF/conflate-tmcs-and-massdot-expressways/README.md

     file containing the intermediate results, and generate the final CSV output in the csv_final directory.

+## Post-processing
 The "intermediate" CSV file contains 1..N records per TMC.
 Post-prcessing transforms the "intermediate" CSV file into a "final" CSV file containinig _one_ record per TMC.
-Post processing performs the following opterations for each unique TMC ID in the inpt: geneerate a single "+"-delimited string of town names, generate a speed_limit value, and generate a num_lanes value.
+Post processing performs the following opterations for each unique TMC ID in the input intermediate CSV file:
+1. generate a single "+"-delimited string of town names
+2. generate a speed_limit value
+3. generate a num_lanes value

-## Calculation of the speed_limit field
+### Calculation of the speed_limit field
 Calculate the sum of the weighted speed_lim in each input record, where weighting is by the record's fraction of total TMC length.Then round to a multiple of 5 MPH.
 We take care to exclude records for which 'speed_lim' is 0 or 99:  0 indicates a place in which no 'speed_lim' event exisits; 99 is an illegal speed limit and is used by MassDOT  to indicate "no value".
 (MassDOT currently frowns on the use of <Null> event values.)

-## Calculation of the num_lanes field
+### Calculation of the num_lanes field
 Calculate the sum of the weighted num_lanes in each record, where weighting is by the record's fraction of total TMC length.
 Then round the result (using math.ceil) to an integer.